SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Conclusion

 \section{Conclusion}

-We introduced \Ssdd{}, a diffusion autoencoder that leverages flow-matching, perceptual alignment and REPA regularization to reach state-of-the-art reconstruction and high generation quality without relying on adversarial training.
-Through a lightweight distillation strategy, we showed that multi-step diffusion behavior can be compressed into a single-step decoder, yielding up to $3\times$ faster decoding than \evae{}-H at similar rFID.
+We introduce \Ssdd{}, a diffusion autoencoder that leverages flow-matching, perceptual alignment and REPA regularization to reach state-of-the-art reconstruction and high generation quality without relying on adversarial training.
+Through a lightweight distillation strategy, we show that multi-step diffusion behavior can be compressed into a single-step decoder, yielding up to $10\times$ faster decoding than \mbox{\evae{} (H)} at similar rFID.
 On ImageNet, \Ssdd{} consistently outperforms KL-VAE and recent diffusion decoders across reconstruction (rFID, LPIPS, DreamSim) and downstream generation (gFID with DiT), with particularly strong gains under high-compression settings.
-These results establish \Ssdd{} as the first GAN-free, single-step diffusion decoder, combining speed, stability, and generative fidelity, and providing a scalable foundation for future large-scale generative modeling.
+These results establish \Ssdd{} as the first GAN-free single-step diffusion decoder to reach state-of-the-art continuous tokenization, combining speed, stability, and generative fidelity, and providing a scalable foundation for future large-scale generative modeling.